AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Development: SAST / DAST / coding reviews.
 	- Testing: SAST / DAST / SCA / IAST (the AI agent)
 - FUN FACT: Average time to detect that a data breach ahs occurred is 197 days.
 You have to actively look.
+- Continuous Improvement of the plan:
+	- Use metrics.
+Be consistent.
+	- Avoid vanity metrics that don't matter at the end of the day - e.g., lines of code added.
+	- Metrics that might matter:
+		- Are you having reoccuring incidents?
+		- How long does it take to fix vulnerabilities?